- A complete list of University of Alberta deadlines is available in the University Calendar.

 English Language Proficiency

 Students who have not completed a minimum of six full years of education in English in Canada or the equivalent in another country where English is the principal language are required to demonstrate written and spoken English proficiency according to the UAlberta's English Language Proficiency and Spoken English requirements.
 For more information consult the Spoken English Requirement section of the University Calendar.
-For questions about these requirements, please contact International Admissions in the Office of the Registrar at (780) 492-1100 or firstname.lastname@example.org.
+For questions about these requirements, please contact Student Connect at (780) 492-3113 or contact Student Connect.